danieldiamond/gitlab-analytics/.gitlab/issue_templates/data_onboarding.md

 As you read in the handbook, we currently use Stitch for extracting data from its raw sources and loading it into our Snowflake data warehouse.
 We use open source dbt (more on this in a moment) as our transformation tool.
 The bulk of your projects and tasks will be in dbt , so we will spend a lot of time familiarizing yourself with those tools and then dig into specific data sources.

 **Bonus**
 To see the inspiration for the onboarding script you just ran, take a look at the dbt Discourse post [here](https://discourse.getdbt.com/t/how-we-set-up-our-computers-for-working-on-dbt-projects/243) on how they set up their computers for working on dbt projects.
+You might want to do some of the additional configurations mentioned in that post.

 ## Connecting to Snowflake
 - [ ] Login with the credentials that your manager created following the instructions at https://about.gitlab.com/handbook/business-ops/data-team/#warehouse-access